The biggest trend that's taken place during my time in property is the huge and sudden shift to people buying properties through limited companies.

-You will still need to give a personal guarantee and your own finances will be scrutinised, so in many ways it's a personal mortgage in all but name: think of the company as being a “tax wrapper”.
-So while you won't find quite as many options and the rates and fees are likely to be higher, it's less of a dealbreaker than it once was.
+Bear in mind that when taking out a limited company mortgage you'll still need to give a personal guarantee and your own finances will be scrutinised, so in many ways it's a personal mortgage in all but name: think of the company as being a “tax wrapper”.

 2. Dividend taxation when you take the money out

 If you're leaving your rental profits in the company, no issue: you pay corporation tax, then leave the post-tax income to roll up – maybe to buy more properties.

 But if you're taking the money out (to spend on your own living costs, for example), you'll be taxed on the dividends you take.
 That means you'll be paying corporation tax first, then paying a hefty whack in dividend tax on what's left (current rates here) in order to take it out.

 So if you want to live off your property income rather than leaving it to accumulate, it'll be a bit of a toss-up.
 You'll save tax in some ways, but incur extra tax in others.
 You'll have to run the numbers to work out which will work out best in your situation.